-- Community Engagement (1) Conducted a robust Community Outreach and Engagement work • plan to obtain statistically valid data relative to public opinion on community impacts resulting from Levi's® Stadium and for future policy development.
-Specifically, the purpose of this work plan was to identify the community's perspectives on issues related to Levi's.
-Stadium such as noise, public parking, flyovers, crowd control, cleanliness, loitering, nuisances. liahting, safety. pyrotechnics/fireworks, performance curfew, and other items.
+Community Engagement - (1) Conducted a robust Community Outreach and Engagement work plan to obtain statistically valid data relative to public opinion on community impacts resulting from Levi's Stadium and for future policy development.
+Specifically, the purpose of this work plan was to identify the community's perspectives on issues related to Levi's Stadium such as noise, public crowd parking, flyovers, safety, nuisances, control, cleanliness. pyrotechnics/fireworks, performance curfew, and other items.
 (2) Established a dedicated telephone number to receive input from residents.
-(3) Increased social media presence to provide advance notice and information about events at Levi's® Stadium.
+(3) Increased social media presence to provide advance notice and information about events at Levi's Stadium.
 This effort was for both ManagementCo and Stadium Authority to be informed of the community sentiment and develop strategies for addressing them.
 Staff has worked to dramatically change its public safety deployment model, with the assistance of law enforcement consultants, and has made other changes, such as: complaint call in number, circulation of the complaint call in number through marketing/information materials, use of noise data to inform current activities in the northside, requests of ManagementCo with respect to flyover protocols, and increase distribution of information about stadium activities on social media.
-Later in 2020, staff will provide an update on the recommendations that came from the consultant report issued in 2018 and how staff is doing with addressing community concerns. - Noise Monitoring Implemented web-based, publicly available, ongoing, real-time noise monitoring services in the areas surrounding the Stadium and training facility.
-See above activities relative to actions taken on noise management. - Implemented Measure J Compliance Audit Recommendations The Stadium Authority Ad Hoc Audit Committee of the Board ("Committee") continues efforts to implement the 37 audit recommendations in the Harvey M. Rose Associates, LLC Comprehensive Audit of Stadium Authority Finances.
-Stadium Authority has now implemented approximately 73% of the audit recommendations and the remaining 27% designated as "partially complete".
-These audit recommendations have provided for strengthened oversight and increased transparency of Stadium Authority's operations for Levi's® Stadium by improved fiscal and operational data and management practices.
-Examples include the discovery of significant funds held by ManagementCo that have now been transferred over to the Stadium Authority, violations of procurement requirements that will require corrective action by the Board, violations of procurement requirements with respect to required reporting for financial transactions between \$100,000 to \$250,000, and changed administrative processes or formalized practices by Stadium Authority staff.
-At this time, an update to the Ad Hoc Stadium Authority Audit Committee is scheduled for March 16, 2020.
+Later in 2020, staff will provide an update on the recommendations that came from the consultant report issued in 2018 and how staff is doing with addressing community concerns.